Friday, 31 May 2013

 culled from BBC News

-The Ecuadorean space agency (EXA) is trying to pick up signals from its satellite after it was found to be on a collision course with space debris.
+agency (EXA) is trying to pick up signals from its satellite after it

 The nano-satellite, called Pegasus, was launched from the Jiuquan spaceport in China less than a month ago.